GenjiApp/Tsuboyaki/README.md

 # Tsuboyaki
-Twitter Lite wrapper app which prevents to popover profile hover card for macOS.
+Twitter Lite wrapper app for macOS.
+This app blocks a profile card is popped up.

+## Issue
+Timeline shakes up and down randomly.
+I don't know how to fix it.